CYPRUS – South

 The village is special in the respect that it is the only settlement in Cyprus still inhabited by both its original Greek Cypriot and Turkish Cypriot inhabitants.[3]
 850 of the inhabitants are Greek Cypriots and 487 are Turkish Cypriots.[4]
 The village has three churches and one mosque.

 Pyla is among the oldest villages in Cyprus.
 The village was first inhabited during the Middle Ages.
-On several old maps it is marked with the names Pila or Pilla.
+On several old maps, it is marked with the names Pila or Pilla.

 Pyla Tourist Area is the area that neighbours the sea and belongs to the administrative division of the village of Pyla.

 Several of the most luxurious hotels in Cyprus are located in the tourist area of Pyla, such as: Golden Bay, Lordos Beach and Sandy Beach.
-This strip is lined with a mix of taverns and restaurants, as well as tourist shops and boutiques, which all run parallel to the beachside which offers organised facilities, as well as kiosks and ice-cream stands.
+This strip is lined with a mix of taverns and restaurants, as well as tourist shops and boutiques, which all run parallel to the beachside which offers organized facilities, as well as kiosks and ice-cream stands.
 Pyla Tourist Area continues through the new Larnaca-Dhekelia sea road, onwards to the C.T.O.
 (Cyprus Tourist Organisation) beach.

 CYPRUS REPUBLIC EXCLAVES within BBA Dhekelia Cyprus Republic (also the Power Station)